 Websites.
 No business should be without one.
-Yet there are many business owners who haven’t made the decision to put one up.
-There are also some feeling as though the launch of their website didn’t get the results they expected.
+Yet there are many business owners who haven’t made the decision to put one up- or those who feel they aren’t getting the results they expected when they did.

 It’s certainly not a myth that the digital landscape can be difficult to navigate, especially if it’s not something you do every day.
-However, as professionals in the space, we have come across some common myths.
+However, as professionals in the space, we have come across some common myths we’d like to explore with you.
 In this post we’ll cover eight:

 - Once it’s up visitors will come

 - Customers can find it on Google right away

 - Hiring a developer or agency is too expensive

 - You only need to build it once

 - Only people who sell things online need a website